-If you received a PPP loan, you might be audited by the SBA.
+If you received a PPP loan, you might be audited or reviewed by the SBA.

 Since the first round of funding was depleted so quickly, and many large businesses were approved for loans they didn’t need, the SBA is stepping up efforts to make sure every loan is going to the right business, for the right amount, for the right purpose.